pamarnane/weathertop-js/README.md

 - Text description of Wind Direction
 - Wind Chill
 - Min/Max of all entered readings

+Below the summary cards, forecast trends of the temperature, humidity and dew point from the station for the next 7 days are displayed.

 Users can edit there details as well as delete their account.
 Only a single account is allowed per email address.